In this guide, we’ll be discussing everything you need to know about iPhone headshot photography.

 Phone flashes are more than up to the task, but it’s important that you use an additional light source so you have some fill light to reduce harsh shadows and make the headshot look more appealing.

 When it comes to taking headshots with the iPhone, then the key light would be the phone’s flash.
-For the fill light, you can use another light or natural lighting such as a window nearby.
+For the fill light, you can use another light or natural lighting for ambient light such as a window nearby.

 3. Use Apps That Improve Quality